dincengincan/inventory-tracking-app/README.md

 # Inventory Tracking Application
-An app built using with React, Material UI and Mock Api.
+An app built using with React, Material UI and Mock API.

 Application can be used by two types of user: Admin and Customer.
 Admin is able to add new users(customer) and products into the application while client can check the inventory for the various available products.
 Also, there is a notification system added in the application for Admin to see different kind of transactions in the app.